AdrBog/OtherApps/README.md

 # Other Apps

-Lightweight Free and Open Source alternative to Microsoft's Power Apps written in Python and Flask
+Lightweight Free and Open Source alternative to Microsoft's Power Apps written in Python and Flask.

+Other Apps works with Javascript and HTML (Instead of that strange language that Power Apps uses), this allows you to do everything you could do in javascript, without limitations.

+Disclaimer!
+Other Apps is still under development.
+And it is focused for small business/local networks.
+I do not recommend using it for large enterprises.

 <div align="center">
   <img src="./res/sample01.png" height="400px">